-After Websense software is installed, the Cisco security appliance, PIX firewall or Adaptive Security Appliance (ASA), must be configured to work with Websense software.
-The Cisco firewall passes each Internet request to Websense software, which analyzes the request and determines whether to block or permit access, or limit access by using quotas set in Websense policies.
+After Websense software is installed, the Cisco security appliance, PIX firewall, or Adaptive Security Appliance (ASA) must be configured to work with Websense software.
+The Cisco firewall passes each Internet request to Filtering Service, which analyzes the request and determines whether to block or permit access, or limit access by using quotas set in Websense policies.

-See Websense Manager Help for instructions on setting policies.
+See the Websense Manager Help for information about implementing filtering policies.

-This chapter contains instructions for configuring the Websense integration with Cisco PIX Firewall or Adaptive Security Appliance (ASA).
+This chapter contains instructions for configuring the Websense integration with Cisco PIX Firewall or Adaptive Security Appliance (ASA) through a console or telnet session.
+For information on configuring your security appliance through the management interface, see the documentation for your Cisco product, available at www.cisco.com.